aMytho/GlimBoi-Docs/content/docs/help/faq.md

 ## Why is my viewer not earning points for watchtime?

 To save resources Glimboi distributes points/watchtime every 15 minutes.
 This means that if you check your watchtime at 5 mintues it will be the same at 10 minutes.
 At 15 minutes all 15 minutes are added.

+## How do I resize the bot?

+Click and drag the blue navigation bar on the top of the screen.
+Move the window down.
+Then click on the edges of the window and resize normally.